 The Specialized Master’s degree program in Epidemiology at the University of Basel is run by the Swiss Tropical and Public Health Institute (Swiss TPH), an internationally recognized center for public health excellence.
-The program centers around (1) teaching the basics of epidemiology and biostatistics, and (2) the pursuit of an epidemiological research project.
+The program centers around (1) teaching the basics of epidemiology, biostatistics and public health, and (2) the pursuit of an epidemiological research project.
 Epidemiologists investigate the health of populations, study disease and possible risk factors, propose actions and then measure whether the situation has improved.
-They also study disease outbreaks, conduct disease surveillance, identify possible health risk factors and propose measures of disease screening.
+They also study disease epidemics such as COVID-19, conduct disease surveillance, identify possible health risk factors and propose measures of disease screening.
 To this end, epidemiologists design field studies, collect and analyze data using a variety of methods, often in the frame of large teams.
 Multi-disciplinarity is often important, as is the ability to deal with societal and cultural factors.

 The Master of Science degree is a postgraduate degree that requires a successfully completed Bachelor’s program.
 The program awards 120 ECTS credits in total.
 The Specialized Master’s degree program Epidemiology is a so called mono-course consisting of only one core subject.
 Supervised practical work over the course of one year constitutes the core of the studies.
 One ECTS credit point roughly equals 30 hours of study.

 Combination of subjects

 The degree programs at the Faculty of Science are generally mono-courses with the possible addition of an in-depth subject and an elective subject.
 The Specialized Master’s degree program Epidemiology does include an elective subject.